kishwarshafin/pepper/docs/misc/pepper_methods.md

 * `phase.maxDepth`: reads are downsampled to an expected depth of this parameter.
 Longer reads are preferentially selected during downsampling.

 ### Step 3: DeepVariant
-DeepVariant re-genotypes the candidates proposed by `PEPPER-HP` using reads haplotagged by `Margin`.
+DeepVariant re-genotypes the candidates proposed by `PEPPER` using reads haplotagged by `Margin`.
 We use the following features for DeepVariant:
 <p align="center">
 <img src="img/deepvariant_pileup.png" alt="DeepVariant summary" height=100px>
 </p>